From Prototype to Qualification-Aware Hardware: Lessons from NASA’s SmallSat Structures, Mechanisms, Materials, and Additive Manufacturing Survey

 Printing PEEK is not the same as printing PLA.
-Chamber temperatures, crystallinity, and anisotropy management determine whether your PEEK part performs or fails.
-Here is what the data says.
+Thermal control, crystallinity, anisotropy, and documentation determine whether your PEEK part is ready for a qualification path.

-Generative Design and Surface Modelling: From Topology to Finished Geometry
+Generative Design and Surface Modeling: From Topology to Finished Geometry

-Topology optimisation tells you where material should be.
-Surface modelling tells you what it should look like.
+Topology optimization tells you where material should be.
+Surface modeling tells you what it should look like.
 Generative design bridges both — and additive manufacturing is the only process that can build the result.

 Materials for Space: What Survives LEO, GEO, and Deep Space Thermal Cycling